Images of the Prelude interface

 Grid questions enable event organizers to re-use the same set of answers for multiple questions.

-When designing the UI I took the limited horizontal space inherit in smart phones into consideration and formatted the questions to work well within this constraint.
-The questions are formatted into a horizontal carousel that auto advances after each answer.
-However end users aren't siloed into answering in order.
-By swiping horizontally they advance through the questions and answer at whatever order they please.
+When designing the UI I took the limited horizontal space inherit in smart phone screens into consideration and formatted the questions thusly.
+The questions are placed into a horizontal carousel that auto advances after each answer.
+Survey takers aren't siloed into answering in order.
+By swiping horizontally they can advance through the questions and answer at whatever order they please.

 Setting up a grid question works by filling in your question rows, and then your answer columns.